 The advanced invoicing methods available in Epicor Project Billing provide the capability required to handle the commercial terms negotiated during the project bid process.
 Project Billing can vary project by project, ranging from shipment-based billing to negotiated rates and the establishment of a billing structure that can be separate from the project WBS.
 This flexibility enables project managers to focus on managing project delivery in the most efficient way while also handling accurate billing in accordance with a customer defined schedule.

 Maintain the contractual arrangements for a particular project.
 Record details of the customer together with key contract dates, values, currency definitions, project manager, and the appropriate revenue recognition method.
-Define source of costs rates to be applied to the project contract; hierarchical, project,
+Define the source of cost rates to be applied to the project contract; hierarchical, project, employee, or role.

 Configuration settings can be used to ensure that only resources with the specific role codes defined in the project contract are able to work and record time against a project.
 This can be extended to record the specific resources that are approved to work on a particular project contract.